secretstartups/handbook/customer-success/product-usage-data/use-case-adoption/index.html.md

 ## Continuous Delivery (CD)

-Continous Delivery is considered an expansionary use case (one after the initial purchase intent has been solved).
+CD is considered an expansionary use case (one after the initial purchase intent has been solved).
 Adoption timeline: 1 months after license purchase

 |                    | **Red** | **Yellow** | **Green** |